borkshop/shon/README.md

 -   `:quantity` means that the argument must represent a positive integer.
 -   `:shon` means that the value of the argument must be expressed with SHON (shell object notation), described hereafter.
+-   `:jshon` means that the value of the argument must be expressed with JSON or SHON with JSON possibly embedded in place of values.
+-   `:json` means that the value of the argument must be expressed with JSON.

 Future versions of this library will introduce further type annotations for reading and writing by file name or `-`.